PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

 4. **LLD Development Guidelines**
    - Each LLD file should cover up to 800 lines of focused, related topics
+   - **TOPIC-DRIVEN APPROACH**: Focus on coverage areas, not pre-assigned file numbers
+   - **DYNAMIC FILE CREATION**: Create files based on actual content size, don't pre-assign topics to specific file numbers
    - **SCALABILITY PRINCIPLE**: Create as many LLD files as needed for comprehensive coverage - DO NOT artificially limit
    - **TOPIC SPANNING PRINCIPLE**: When a single topic requires more than 800 lines, split it across multiple files:
      - Use clear part indicators: "Topic Name - Part 1", "Topic Name - Part 2", etc.
      - Maintain logical flow and cross-references between parts
      - Example: "Security Implementation - Part 1: Authentication", "Security Implementation - Part 2: Authorization"
+   - **COVERAGE COMPLETION**: Ensure ALL required coverage areas are documented, regardless of file count
+   - **NO SHORTCUTS ALLOWED**: Do not suggest "partial completion" or "proceed with subset of coverage areas"
+   - **INCREMENTAL CREATION REQUIRED**: Use save-file (max 300 lines) + str-replace-editor (max 200 lines) to avoid input size errors
+   - **CONTENT-DRIVEN SPLITTING**: If a file exceeds 800 lines, split it logically rather than cramming content
    - LLDs should complement each other rather than duplicate content
    - Include cross-references to related content in other LLDs and research findings
    - When improvements affect multiple domains, coordinate changes across relevant LLDs